OHDSI/WhiteRabbit/README.md

 To generate the files ready for distribution, run `mvn install`.

+### Testing

+Some newer code has unit and/or integration tests.
+Tests that depend on external resources being available, such as a database, should be excluded from executing automatically.
+You can use the @Tag annotation to combine such tests in a group with the same tag, and exclude that tag from being run automatically.

+The exception to the above is tests that depend on Docker.
+It is assumed that Docker is installed and running.
+If you wish to exclude the docker tests, add `-DexcludedGroups=DockerRequired` to your maven command line, or add it to the run/debug configuration(s) in your IDE.
+Be aware that ignoring the Docker dependent tests will result in some essential integration tests not being run, so it is preferred that you test with Docker available.

 ### Development status

 Production.
 This program is being used by many people.